ryanstwrt/FRIDGe/README.md

 python -m pytest
 ```

+Note: pytest, PyYAML, and numpy are ball required to run FRIDGe, and the test suite.

 # Running FRIDGe

 FRIDGe has a prebuilt input file which can be used to gain familiarity with running FRIDGe.